hazrac/vagrant-dash/README.md

 In addition the configuration installs a puppet client which could be configured for regular puppet runs.

- There are plenty of improvements that can be made (look at graphite.pp) and any controbutions are welcome.
+ There are plenty of improvements that can be made and any contributions are welcome.

 ## Configuration